HoomanMinoosepehr/HoomanMinoosepehr/README.md

 🔬 I have Bachelor's Degree in Chemical Engineering <br/>
 🎨 I do front-end with vanilla HTML & CSS or I can do it with Bootstrap & React & Tailwind <br/>
 📐 For back-end, I use Express, Node and Ruby on Rails <br/>
-🌱 I'm also learning Python 🐍 <br/>
+🌱 I'm also learning Python and it's framework Django 🐍 <br/>
 😍 The best thing about coding is that I don't feel the time passing when coding! <br/>
 ⚡ One fun fact is, I dream about the solution to my coding problems at night! <br/>